 top of page

-How is Koltiva Empowering Women Coffee Farmers in Indonesia
+How is Koltiva Empowering Women Coffee Producer in Indonesia

 Meet Kasmi, a coffee farmer in Aceh, Indonesia.
 This area is known as one of the biggest producers of the renowned Gayo Kopi.